 Here are a few tips to apply to your newsroom:

-There's a lot of opportunity to integrate consumer-created media about the brand, as well as a brand's social content.
-GE's Pinterest boards show a very visual side of the brand.
-Should GE show more of it in
+Social: There’s a lot of opportunity to integrate consumer-created media about the brand, as well as a brand’s social content.
+GE’s Pinterest boards show a very visual side of the brand.
+Should GE show more of it in the newsroom?

 Red Bull‘s un-newsroom

 You may think Red Bull is an exception to the rules we must consider.
 As an extreme brand, its newsroom doesn’t hold realistic lessons for other brands.
 But I single out Red Bull for taking an approach to its newsroom that has nothing to do with its brand.

 While Starbucks, Walmart and GE make the most of a fairly standard newsroom design, Redbull’s Content Pool takes advantage of the drink’s massive investment in owned media-online and off.

 While other newsrooms are a menu of ingredients the media can use to cook up their own stories, Red Bull takes it a step further and shows the possibilities for storytelling.
 Its recipes bring the content to life and may be more of a cookbook than a content pool, but the name is a constant reminder to the media of its role.

 The site immediately greets visitors with instructions that quantify the brand’s metric ton of content:

 “Explore now more than 5,000 high quality videos and also more than 50,000 amazing photos.
 All on one platform and ready to use for your communication purposes.
 Stories and the latest news of breathtaking action sports, athletes, international events or unique culture topics.”